Rafail Levitsky: Paris studio

 Between 1859 and 1864 Sergei Levitsky operated a photographic studio at 22, rue de Choiseul in Paris formerly the address for American daguerreotypist Warren Thompson (aka Warren-Thompson) and joined the Société Française de Photographie.

 Levitsky and Warren-Thompson were associated 1847-49 both making large format daguerreotypes.
 Thompson opened a studio at 22 rue Choiseul in 1853.

 In 1864 Levitsky in turn sold out to Augustin Aimé Joseph Le Jeune whose cards carried the Levitsky name and the information that he was the new owner/successor (i.e., "Lejeune succr") until at least 1867 and Lejeune reused negatives made by Levitsky as well as making his own images.

 Lejeune also operated a studio at 106 Rue de Rivoli associated there with a relative Denis Victor Adolphe Le Jeune from 1867.

 Confusion as to the operation of Levitsky's studio in Paris has arisen from the reference to "Levitsky", "M. Levitsky" and "Maison Levitsky" on Lejeune's cartes de visites and cabinet cards with his ownership and authorship printed usually on the lower right hand side, as "Le Jeune Succ'r".

 By 1872 Le Jeune was operating at 350 Rue St Honoré and in turn after the Le Jeunes sold the Rue de Rivoli studio to Auguste La Planquais in 1873 and the following year the Rue St Honore studio to Léon Abraham Marius Joliot.

 Le Jeune was listed as a member of the Société Française de Photographie until 1885 as was Levitsky but the latter is most likely a confusion with the exit date of Lejeune.

 In 1864 Levitsky wrote about his Paris career in The Russian Magazine "Photograph" (1864, № 3-4) in which he described his great success and artistic triumph which "brought to his Paris studio daily orders of some 1500 requests; many of which could not be filled".

 Showing in practice that the skillful combination of both natural and artificial light allowed one to create interesting effects, Levitsky's photographs became recognized throughout Europe for their mastery.

-Following his father's lead, Rafail Levitsky worked alongside his father in Paris placing his Russian monogram Р Л; on the carte de visite (CDV) photo cards when his hand was involved in the process of taking the photograph.
+Following his father's lead, Levitsky worked alongside his father in Paris placing his Russian monogram Р Л; on the carte de visite (CDV) photo cards when his hand was involved in the process of taking the photograph.

-In 1864 when his father closed the Levitsky studio in Paris, Rafail returned to Russia with his father.
+In 1864 when his father closed the Levitsky studio in Paris, Levitsky returned to Russia with his father.